EVERSE-ResearchSoftware/RSQKit/pages/ai/how_do_you_use_AI_to_develop_quality_research_software.md

 * ethical concerns
 * lack of project agreement

-When considering and mitigating risk, there are a number of specific considerations:
+Specific risk considerations include:

+* This is a probabilistic tool, not a person.
+Treating it as a person capable of understanding, memory and deterministic action will trip you up.
+(Asking the talkie toaster to be an expert does not make it one)

 * Correctness often matters more than apparent correctness.

-* Scientific assumptions embedded in code may not be obvious from the code.
-  They may depend on domain knowledge, data provenance, experimental context, or research claims.
+* Scientific assumptions may depend on domain knowledge, data provenance, experimental context or research claims that code alone does not reveal.

-* Consequences scale with code maturity and use.
-The more mature or used a tool is the greater the risks.
-A quick visualisation script has different quality requirements from software used in clinical, safety-critical or high-consequence contexts.
+* Consequences scale with software maturity and use.
+A quick visualisation script has different requirements from clinical, safety-critical or other high-consequence software.

-* The same AI practice can be reasonable in one context and unacceptable in another.
+* The same AI practice may be reasonable in one context and unacceptable in another.

-* GenAI tools are best treated as powerful but fallible tool-using systems.
-They can be useful.
-  They can also damage any code, data, files or systems they can access.
+* GenAI tools are powerful but fallible tool-using systems.
+They can be useful, but can also damage code, data, files or systems they can access.
+This follows from the probabilistic nature of current systems.
-  This is simply a consequence of the probablistic nature of how these systems currently operate.

-* Natural language is not a strong control.
-Nor is asking the system to "check its own work".
-At best such controls suggest specific control flows which may be followed, but without guarantee.
-Where guaranteed controls are needed, secondary measures and systems will be necessary.
-These become more important as the level of AI intensity usage increases.
+* Natural language is not a control.
+Nor is asking a system to "check its own work".
+Such instructions may influence behaviour but cannot guarantee it.
+Where guarantees matter, secondary controls are needed.
+Their importance rises with AI intensity.

-* Where the consequence matters, use structural controls:
+* Where consequences matter, use structural controls:
   - least privilege
   - read-only access
   - isolated checkouts